 USA Summary

-With over 6 months of bike touring the US between the extremes of the temperate rainforests of Washington to the killer heat of the southwest desert my divergent psychic emotional extremes were equally extreme.
-I thought biking a Canadian winter would be toughest challenges until I experienced the US southwest in the month of June.
+With over 6 months of bike touring the US between the extremes of the temperate rainforests of Washington to the killer heat of the southwest desert, my divergent psychic emotional extremes were equally extreme.
+I thought biking through a Canadian winter would be my toughest challenge until I experienced the US southwest in the month of June.

-I flew into Seattle WA from Vancouver BC October 25, 2020 planning to roughly bike 5,600 km’s along most of the Pacific Coast and possibly as far east as Moab, UT and then back to the coast and exit the US into Mexico via San Diego.
-Ultimately most of my plans went as planned but there ended up being a few adjustments and extra plans along the way.
-Some initial thoughts and realizations entering the US was that as a Canadian in the US I was on my own with no support during the risks of Covid-19.
-I was also surprised how much Covid-19 restrictions were in place.
+I flew into Seattle, WA from Vancouver, BC on October 25, 2020, planning to roughly bike 5,600 km’s along most of the Pacific Coast and possibly as far east as Moab, UT, and then back to the coast and exit the US into Mexico via San Diego.
+Ultimately, most of my plans went as planned, but there ended up being a few adjustments and extra plans along the way.
+Some initial thoughts and realizations entering the US were that as a Canadian in the US, I was on my own with no support during the risks of Covid-19.
+I was also surprised by how many Covid-19 restrictions were in place.
 The US was a bit of a hot zone for Covid-19.
-I assumed that it was a hot zone because of lack of restrictions.
+I assumed that it was a hot zone because of the lack of restrictions.
 That turned out not to be the case.

 Hello Washington